snoyberg/mono-traversable/classy-prelude/README.md

 ====================

 * use the NoImplicitPrelude extension (you can place this in your cabal file) and `import ClassyPrelude`
-* use [base-noprelude](https://github.com/hvr/base-noprelude) in your project and define a Prelude module that re-exports `ClassyPrelue`.
+* use [base-noprelude](https://github.com/hvr/base-noprelude) in your project and define a Prelude module that re-exports `ClassyPrelude`.

 Appendix